 Check out our full review of Steward here.

 At the end of the day, the farmland investing platform you choose will depend on your goals and investing style.

 - If you are a non-accredited investor, your options are to invest with Harvest Returns or Steward.

 - Those looking to fund equity-based deals will want to invest through Acretrader, FarmTogether, FarmFundr, Farmland LP, or Harvest Returns.

 - To participate in a share of crop profits, investing with FarmFundr, FarmTogether, or AcreTrader will be your best options.

-- Lastly, if you're interested in investing your retirement dollars in farmland, Harvest Returns, AcreTrader, FarmTogether or FarmFundr will be the best platforms.
+- Lastly, for those interested in investing their retirement dollars in farmland, Harvest Returns, AcreTrader, FarmTogether or FarmFundr will be the best platforms.